What Is a Chemical Menopause and Why Would You Want One?

 Drugs including leuprolide, nafarelin and goserelin, which are all approved by the Food and Drug Administration, put the brakes on these ovary-stimulating hormones.
 Commonly prescribed for six months to a year, these drugs may take the form of tablets, injections or injectable implants, and nasal sprays.

-Doctors may choose to chemically throttle the ovaries for various gynecological conditions.
+Doctors may choose to induce a chemical menopause to throttle the ovaries for various gynecological conditions.
 One reason is when women experience endometriosis, wherein tissue similar to the inner lining of the womb grows outside the uterus.
 Chemical menopause may be prescribed to suppress ovarian activity, slowing down the growth of this tissue outside the uterus and reducing pain.

 What to expect when you undergo chemical menopause